Medical Device Innovation Lifecycle

 Every medical device starts as an idea.

 Ideas for new or improved medical devices or other health technology products can come from almost any source.
 Patients, relatives, carers and medical professionals have unique insights into unmet needs in the care continuum.
-Scientists and engineers know of emerging technologies that could apply to health innovations.
+Scientists and engineers know of emerging technologies that could be applied to health innovations.

 Conception, or concept development, involves selecting ideas to expand into detailed, evidence-based product concepts.
 This stage focuses on defining the product’s intended purpose, features, and functionality at a high level.